alessandromr/wordpress-terraform-aws/README.md

 Some WordPress plugins and themes use native PHP sessions, to host WordPress behind a load balancer is necessary to distributed those sessions.
 Settings about Redis are configured in `php.ini` and natively supported by PHP and `php-redis` extension.

-Redis cluster is provisioned with Elasticache and is replicated in multiple AZs.
+Redis cluster is provisioned with Elasticache and spans in multiple AZs.

 ## Terraform style